restructrishi/personalized-jewellery-customization-form/README.md

 Image Upload and Preview: Users can upload an image of their outfit for better jewelry recommendations, with a preview shown after upload.
 Form Validation: Ensures required fields are filled out before proceeding to the next step.

 Installation

+- For installation you have to open the new terminal and paste the commands accordingly.

 1. Clone the repository: